 Different are steps mentioned below:

-Step 1: First, we will need some stock images, which you can download from any stock image site like Unsplash or pixels.
-Download an image with the subject in the foreground with background is in focus.
+Step 1: First, we will need some stock images, which you can download from any stock image site like Freepik, Unsplash or Pixels.
+Download an image with the subject in the foreground with the background is in focus.

 Step 3: Then open GIMP and go to Edit -> Preferences and navigate to the Plugin section to find the location of the plugins.

-Step 4: Copy the path and paste in the explorer and then copy the extracted files of the Resynthesizer plugin into the GIMP plugin path.
+Step 4: Copy the path and paste into the explorer, and then copy the extracted files of the Resynthesizer plugin into the GIMP plugin path.

 Step 5: Restart GIMP and check the Filter -> Enhance to find new options.